Isaac Watts: Cultural or contemporary influences

-In his novel David Copperfield (1850), Charles Dickens has school master Dr. Strong quote from Watts' "Against Idleness and Mischief".
+In his novel David Copperfield (1850), Charles Dickens has school master Dr. Strong quote from Watts's "Against Idleness and Mischief".

 In Herman Melville's epic novel Moby-Dick (1851), a minor investor in the whaling ship Pequod is Charity Bildad, "a lean old lady of a most determined and indefatigable spirit, but withal very kindhearted" (chapter 20).
 Her brother, the captain, had forbidden the sailors to sing "profane songs" such as sea shanties, so she "placed a small choice copy of Watts in each seaman’s berth" (chapter 22).

-One of Watts' best-known poems was an exhortation "Against Idleness and Mischief" in Divine Songs for Children.
+One of Watts's best-known poems was an exhortation "Against Idleness and Mischief" in Divine Songs for Children.
 This was parodied by Lewis Carroll in the poem "How Doth the Little Crocodile", included in Chapter 2 of Alice's Adventures in Wonderland (1865).
-His parody is better known than Watts' original poem.
+His parody is better known than Watts's original poem.
 The poem was also featured in the segment on the cartoon programme "Rocky and His Friends" called "Bullwinkle's Corner", in which Bullwinkle Moose recites poetry.
 In this case, the poem was titled "The Bee", with no author credit.
 A second example appears in Chapter 10 of Alice's Adventures in Wonderland, the poem "'Tis the Voice of the Lobster", which parodies the opening lines of "The Sluggard": "'Tis the voice of the sluggard; I heard him complain, / 'You have waked me too soon, I must slumber again.'"

 The 1884 comic opera Princess Ida includes a punning reference to Watts in Act I. At Princess Ida's women's university, no men are allowed.
 Her father King Gama says that "She'll scarcely suffer Dr. Watts' 'hymns'".

-A poem often referred to as "False Greatness" by Joseph Merrick ("The Elephant Man"), which was used in writing or "signature block" by Merrick, starting "Tis true, my form is something odd/but blaming me, is blaming God..." is often (incorrectly) quoted or cited as a work by Isaac Watts.
-In fact only the last few sentences were penned by Watts ("False Greatness", book II-Horae lyricae 1743) starting "Mylo, forbear to call him bless'd/That only boasts a large estate..."
+A poem often referred to as "False Greatness" by Joseph Merrick ("The Elephant Man"), which was used in writing or "signature block" by Merrick, starting "Tis true, my form is something odd/but blaming me, is blaming God ..." is often (incorrectly) quoted or cited as a work by Isaac Watts.
+In fact only the last few sentences were penned by Watts ("False Greatness", book II – Horae lyricae 1743) starting "Mylo, forbear to call him bless'd / That only boasts a large estate ..."